johnnyshankman/itunes-library-xml-to-spotify-migrator/readme.md

 The CLI will prompt you for all information it needs in order to continue properly.
 You can prefill that information using an optional `.env` file, see [.env.example](.env.example) for what to fill out if that route interests you.

-Once completed, all songs will be migrated into the Playlist and you'll be left with a `notFoundTracks.json` file within the repo containing the track data for all songs that were not migrated.
+Once completed, all songs will be migrated into the Playlist and you'll be left with a generated `notFoundTracks.json` file containing the track data for all songs that were not migrated.